Wednesday, January 8, 2025

 Gem from Litwa (2019) (P. 32 Figure 1.2):

-From what we have, we can see that Yahavah was depicted as Zeus (and probably Dionysus), as Seth, and as a winged sun disk.
-As I said previously, Ea will give us a clearer picture as to what Yahavah looked like.
+From what we have, we can see that Ieue was depicted as Zeus (and probably Dionysus), Seth, and as a winged sun disk.
+As I said previously, Ea will give us a clearer picture as to what Ieue looked like.
 We're going to talk about him right now.

 Links: